 functionality is specific to a given BPEL activity, but not

-incorporated into the Vertex
+incorporated into the Vertex public interface.
+Thus the

-interface doesn't provide functions to expand an
+Vertex interface doesn't provide functions to expand an

 element, but the tree containing the vertices must provide this

-functionality given a Vertex
+functionality given a Vertex.